scipion-em/docs/docs/developer/tutorials/creating-streaming-protocol.rst

             self._store()

 Now, we must register each movies that has been downloaded.
-In this sense, for each movie that is downloaded, a new step will be created and it will be launched in parallel with the previous step, which is the one that is downloading them.
+In that sense, for each movie that is downloaded, a new step will be created and it will be launched in parallel.

+In order for these processes to be launched in parallel, the ``prerequisites`` parameter of each of them must be specified (it must be empty or with IDs of previous steps on which they depend).
+In this case

 .. code-block:: python